trustd-solutions/website/content/portfolio.md

       - "Automated compliance checks"
   - title: "SaaS Observability Stack"
     tagline: "Monitoring & SRE"
-    description: "Implemented a comprehensive observability stack for a growing SaaS platform—monitoring, alerting, log aggregation, and 24×7 incident response with automated runbooks."
+    description: "Implemented a comprehensive observability stack for a growing SaaS platform: Monitoring, alerting, log aggregation, and 24x7 incident response with automated runbooks."
     results:
       - "MTTR reduced by 70%"
-      - "24×7 incident coverage"
+      - "24x7 incident coverage"
       - "Proactive issue detection"

 testimonials:
-  - quote: "TrustD transformed our deployments from hours to minutes.
-We haven't had a single deployment-related outage since."
+  - quote: "Our deployments went from hours to minutes.
+We haven't had a deployment-related outage since the migration."
-    name: "Sarah Chen"
     role: "VP of Engineering"
-    company: "ShopStream"
+    company: "E-Commerce Platform"
-  - quote: "Their TEB sessions gave us clarity we never had before.
-The team didn't just build infrastructure—they taught us how to think about DevOps strategically."
+  - quote: "The TEB sessions gave us clarity we never had before.
+They didn't just build infrastructure.
+They taught us how to think about engineering strategically."
-    name: "Marcus Rivera"
     role: "CTO"
-    company: "PaySecure Financial"
+    company: "Financial Services Company"
-  - quote: "The observability stack they implemented caught a critical issue within the first week that would have cost us thousands.
-Their 24×7 support gives us peace of mind."
+  - quote: "The observability stack caught a critical issue within the first week that would have cost us thousands."
-    name: "Aisha Patel"
     role: "Head of Platform"
-    company: "CloudMetrics SaaS"
-  - quote: "We went from deploying once a month to multiple times a day.
-TrustD's CI/CD expertise completely changed how our engineering team operates."
-    name: "James Okonkwo"
-    role: "Engineering Manager"
-    company: "Veloce Logistics"
-  - quote: "Their Terraform modules saved us weeks of work.
-Everything is version-controlled, repeatable, and our infrastructure finally feels like a product, not a burden."
-    name: "Elena Vargas"
-    role: "Lead DevOps Engineer"
-    company: "MediBridge Health"
-  - quote: "TrustD helped us migrate to Kubernetes without a single minute of downtime.
-Their team felt like an extension of ours from day one."
-    name: "David Kim"
-    role: "Director of Infrastructure"
-    company: "NexGen Analytics"
+    company: "SaaS Company"

 technologies:
   heading: "Technologies We Work With"
-  description: "Our expertise spans Docker, Kubernetes, AWS, GCP, Terraform, Ansible, Packer, GitHub Actions, and more.
-We also provide guidance on security best practices, cloud-native development (12-factor manifesto), and fostering a strong DevOps culture within your team."
+  description: "Our expertise spans Kubernetes, Terraform, Crossplane, Pulumi, AWS, GCP, Python, Go, Ruby, PHP, Java, TypeScript, GitHub Actions, and Sentry.
+For computer vision and ML, we work with PyTorch, TensorFlow, OpenCV, Hugging Face, MLflow, and Kubeflow.
+We guide teams on cloud-native development, security best practices, and building a strong engineering culture."
   image: "/assets/img/logos.png"

 cta:
   heading: "Have a project in mind?"
-  description: "Let's talk about how we can help you achieve similar results with a tailored DevOps strategy for your team."
+  description: "Let's talk about how we can help you achieve similar results with a tailored engineering strategy for your team."
-  cta_text: "Lets Talk!"
+  cta_text: "Start Your Project"
 ---